Home / Real estate news / The difference between a seller’s and a buyer’s market

 Generally speaking, a buyer’s market is favourable to people looking to buy a home.
 The number of properties for sale (supply) is high compared to the number of potential buyers (demand).
 This gives buyers a larger inventory to choose from.

 The fewer potential buyers there are, the longer it tends to take to sell a property.
 Prices are also driven down because of the higher competition between sellers.
+To increase their chances of selling quickly, sellers must offer a product that rivals others on the market, at a price that is attractive to potential buyers.

 A seller’s market